 Eventually, I came to a point in my life where I realized that even though everyone in the world might be ok with me weighing those extra 15 pounds, I wasn’t ok with it.
 It was affecting my confidence and the way that I interacted with my husband.
 I felt bad about my body so I most certainly didn’t believe that he liked it.
 It all came down to the fact that I had to determine to make a change, no one could force me to do it.

 If you look through the first part of my story you can see all the italicized excuses that I used to not have to put in the hard work that was necessary.
-It is so much easier to try to excuse our way out of making a change that would actually benefit our life, than to just do the hard work to make the change.
+It is so much easier to try to excuse our way out of making a change that would actually benefit our life then to just do the hard work required to make the change.

 A little education

 In January 2014 I passed the test to become a Certified Personal Trainer through NASM (National Academy of Sports Medicine).
 Other than my husband, this is the first time I have told anyone that.
 See, I don’t work as a personal trainer.
 I had different plans in January than I currently do.
 I never ended up putting what I learned to practice for a career, but I have applied a lot of what I learned to myself.

 There is a huge problem in America with weight.
 The NASM textbook says, “At present 66% of Americans older than the age of 20 are overweight.
 Approximately 34% of Americans are obese, which equates to approximately 72 million Americans.”
 Don’t think you are out of it if you aren’t an American, it also says that all other industrialized countries have obesity as the fastest growing medical problem.